AP CM Jagan's sister hints at floating new political outfit in Telangana | Politics

 A YSR Congress worker from Utnoor in Adilabad said hestrongly wants Sharmila to float a party in order to bring''Rajanna Rajyam'' (Rajasekhar Reddy's regime) in Telanganaalso.

-Though YSRC party has its presence in Telangana, it didnot contest in the last general elections.
+Though the YSRC has a presence in Telangana, it did notcontest in the last general elections.

 Sharmila undertook a 'Padayatra' when Jagan wasimprisoned in connection with a quid pro quo case in 2012.